-- > Electrical supply and distribution system. - > Typical household electrical appliances within the flats. - > Residents smoking in the flats. - Vehicles parked within the garages to the western elevation (unable to access on the day of the visit).
+- > Electrical supply and distribution system. - Typical household electrical appliances within the flats. - Residents smoking in the flats. - Vehicles parked under the communal walkway.

 It is accepted that there will be sources of ignition located within individual flats associated with domestic living such as portable electrical goods, cooking and heating appliances, and the possibility of smoking materials and the use of candles.
 However, we would consider this outside of the landlords control.